-If you attend one of our new student orientations in June, you'll receive your housing and roommate information before it is officially sent out.
+If you attend one of our new student orientations, you'll receive your housing and roommate information before it is officially sent out.
 If not, you'll still receive you roommate's contact details but it won't be until July 1.

 Facts & Figures

 As a first and second year student, you'll be required to stay on campus unless you live in Lexington or Richland county, you are 21 years of age or older, married, or have dependents living with you.